-In particular, dense labeling methods, which make use of fully convolutional network (FCN) architecture, enjoy high accuracy and efficiency offered by end-to-end training and inference.
-However, the acceleration of convolution operations is highly dependent on high-performance GPUs, which are typically not supported by mobile devices, embedded devices and low-cost personal computers.
-Developing a deep learning based salient object detection algorithm, that achieves both fast inference and high-quality results using a single thread, remains a challenging task.
+tracking [4], and content-aware image editing [5].
+Salient object detection usually serves as a preprocessing component, which not only requires acceptable accuracy but also fast speed and small memory consumption on low-cost devices.
+Recent deep convolutional neural networks (CNNs) exhibit remarkable performance on many computer vision tasks including salient object detection, due to its strong fitting capacity.
+In particular, dense labeling methods, which make use of the fully convolutional network (FCN) architecture, enjoy high accuracy and efficiency offered by end-to-end training and inference.
+However, the acceleration of convolution operations is highly dependent on high-performance GPUs, which are typically not supported by mobile devices, embedded devices, and low-cost personal computers.
+Developing a deep-learningbased salient object detection algorithm, that achieves both fast inference and high-quality results using a single thread, remains a challenging task.

 Generic low-cost deep network architectures have been proposed recently for mobile devices.
 Most of them replace conventional convolutional operators with a combination of depthwise separable convolutions and 1×1 convolutions.
-The inverted residual block [6] is one of such neural network modules based on depthwise separable convolutions.
-For example, an inverted residual block first expands the feature at each spatial position to a higher dimension, and then independently applies a convolution operation on each channel slice.
+The inverted residual (IR) block [6] is one such neuralnetwork module based on depthwise separable convolutions.
+For example, an IR block first expands the feature at each spatial position to a higher dimension, and then independently applies a convolution operation on each channel slice.
 Such methods demonstrate desired inference speed on CPUs but their prediction quality is far from satisfactory.
-The most essential reason behind is that these lightweight methods directly discard correlation modeling at different channels and spatial positions.
-Such correlation can be taken as context information, which plays an important role in modeling coherence, contrast and uniqueness for salient object detection.
-Simply borrowing existing generic lightweight network architectures to salient object detection does obtain high efficiency, but their prediction accuracies are far from competitive.
+The most essential reason behind this is that these lightweight methods directly discard correlation modeling at different channels and spatial positions.
+Such correlation can be taken as context information, which plays an important role in modeling coherence, contrast, and uniqueness for salient object detection.
+Simply borrowing the existing generic lightweight network architectures to salient object detection does obtain high efficiency, but their prediction accuracies are far from competitive.

-Driven by the above insights, this paper proposes a novel depthwise non-local module, and a fast salient object detection network framework based on the proposed module.
+Driven by the above insights, this article proposes a novel DNL module, and a fast salient object detection network framework based on the proposed module.
 This module aims at exploiting relationships among features located at different channel slices or positions.
-In contrast to traditional convolutional layers that take the vector across all channels at the same spatial position as a feature, the depthwise non-local module considers one column vector or row vector in the same channel as a feature unit, which is described as 'depthwise'.
-The proposed module then learns an attention map via calculating pairwise similarity among non-local features within each sub-region.
-From the resulting attention map, a feature residual is computed in a self-attention way to update the feature map.
+In contrast to traditional convolutional layers that take the vector across all channels at the same spatial position as a feature, the DNL module considers one column vector or row vector in the same channel as a feature unit, which is described as "depthwise."